 - Potassium (K)

-Potassium plays a key role in photosynthesis by regulating intake of Carbon Dioxide and helping move proteins, water, and other nutrients throughout the plant.
-In addition to the big three macronutrients, there are a number of other essential micronutrients that play a role in plant health such as carbon, calcium, iron, manganese, copper, magnesium, sulfur, and zinc which all support various metabolic functions of plant health.
+Potassium plays a key role in photosynthesis by regulating intake of carbon dioxide and helping move proteins, water, and other nutrients throughout the plant.
+In addition to the big three macronutrients, there are a number of other essential micronutrients that play a role in plant health such as carbon, calcium, iron, manganese, copper, magnesium, sulfur and zinc which all support various metabolic functions of plant health.
 You can read more about each micronutrient’s function in Are Micronutrients Missing From Your Lawn Care Program?.